Vampire by Night: Fictional character biography

-Falling in a trap set by S.H.I.E.L.D. during an adventure with her Uncle Jack, Nina soon after became a reluctant member of S.H.I.E.L.D.'s Paranormal Containment Unit, nicknamed the Howling Commandos.
-Working at a secret military installation called Area 13, Nina was placed as part of a supernatural team working for the government set to handle situations that dealt with more of the macabre side of life.
-During her time there she was partnered with another werewolf named Warwolf (real name Vince Marcus) and fellow vampires Lilith, the daughter of Dracula.
+After being caught in a trap set by S.H.I.E.L.D. during an adventure with her uncle Jack, Nina joins the organization's Paranormal Containment Unit, nicknamed the Howling Commandos.
+During her time there, she is partnered with the werewolf Warwolf and the vampire Lilith, Dracula's daughter.

-As part of the All-New, All-Different Marvel event, Nina becomes a member of S.T.A.K.E.'s Howling Commandos.
+In the All-New, All-Different Marvel event, Nina joins S.T.A.K.E.'s Howling Commandos.

 Nina later ends up under the thrall of Dracula at the time when Old Man Logan and the Howling Commandos arrived to rescue Jubilee, who is also under Dracula's thrall.
 Both of them end up freed from Dracula's thrall upon his defeat.